 Short Sale vs Foreclosure – Your Options

-While both options can have ramifications, a short sale often has less of an impact on the borrower’s creditworthiness.
-A foreclosure could impact a borrower’s credit score by 300 or more points, where a short sale may only dent the credit score by 100 points.
+A borrower’s creditworthiness can be affected by both options, but a short sale typically has less impact than a foreclosure.
+Foreclosure can lower a borrower’s credit score by 300 or more points, whereas a short sale may only have a minor impact, possibly lowering the credit score by 100 points.

 Our suggestion is always this.

 - Talk with your lender and discuss ways that they can work with you on your loan.
 We offer this service where we can help guide you in the right direction if you run into issues with your lender… just reach out to us on our Contact page and we’ll discuss your situation.

 - Attempt a short sale or other programs your lender may have that forgives part of your loan, creates a new / more affordable monthly payment so you can get back on your feet, etc.

 - If the bank isn’t willing to work with you very much… your best option may be to sell your house.
 Work with a local real estate house buyer service like Omni Home Buyers to sell your house fast for an all-cash offer.
 If you’re interested we can look at your situation and make you a fair offer on your house within 24 hours.
 Just fill out the form on our website over here >>

 - Foreclosure.
 Last resort is to let the house fall into foreclosure.
 This is the worst possible scenario.
 It’ll harm your credit and you could still be left with money owed to the bank even after the foreclosure is finished.

 By knowing your options, you may be able to dodge a significant impact on your credit score, allowing you to purchase a new home when your situation improves.
 A foreclosure on your credit report makes that possibility extremely difficult for 5-7 years, so if you have the opportunity, a short sale can be the better option.

 Have a pending foreclosure?
 We’d like to make you a fair all-cash offer on your house.